Get ready for winter adventures—on an action-packed day of ice safety training. No experience needed!

 Learning outcomes

-Have a fun, active day outside while you:
+Participants have a fun, active day outside while they:

 - Get hands-on practice with experienced instructors in a great learning environment